Share your insights

 • Clinical examination and history taking are crucial.

-• Transvaginal ultrasound is the most effective diagnostic tool, used to visualize the location of the pregnancy.
+• Transvaginal ultrasound is the most effective diagnostic tool, used to visualise the location of the pregnancy.

 • Quantitative blood tests to measure human chorionic gonadotropin (hCG) levels.
 Ectopic pregnancies often have lower and more slowly rising hCG levels compared to normal pregnancies.